Rudy Lai

 1 updates

-Rutgers researchers developed an AI-aided railroad trespassing detection tool to enhance safety and reduce fatalities at crossings.
+Rutgers researchers developed an AI-aided tool to detect trespassing at railroad crossings to reduce fatalities.

 2022 Q1: no updates